playframework/play-generated-docs/manual/working/javaGuide/main/logging/JavaLogging.md

 ### The default Logger

-The `Logger` class serves as the default logger using the name "application."
-You can use it to write log request statements:
+You can then use the `Logger` to write log request statements:

 @[logging-default-logger](code/javaguide/logging/JavaLogging.java)